dotnet/dotNext/README.md

 * Removed `Future&lt;T&gt;` type
 * Added `ThreadPoolWorkItemFactory` static class with extension methods for constructing [IThreadPoolWorkItem](https://docs.microsoft.com/en-us/dotnet/api/system.threading.ithreadpoolworkitem) instances from method pointers.
 Available only for .NET 5 target
 * Introduced factory methods for constructing delegate instances from the pointers to the managed methods
+* `DOTNEXT_STACK_ALLOC_THRESHOLD` environment variable can be used to override stack allocation threshold for all .NEXT routines
 * Updated dependencies

 <a href="https://www.nuget.org/packages/dotnext.io/3.0.0">DotNext.IO 3.0.0</a>